 Points earned if I play during events in either version.

-And finally, I use multiple PSN profiles for this game, which increases the
+Finally, I used multiple PSN profiles for this game, which increased the

-odds for unlocking the characters I want (and also allows me to play online for longer if I feel like it).
+odds for unlocking the characters I wanted (also allowing me to play the game for